I beg to move,

 Dr Burt.
 His father can be really proud of what his son, having survived those vicious injections as a child, has gone on to deliver, in terms of saving the lives of so many millions—literally, millions—of children around the world with his work.

 My right hon.
 Friend paid tribute to the work of Rotarians.
 I know that all Members will have come across Rotarians in their constituencies who have been steadfast in raising money to eradicate polio.
 We are truly on the cusp of doing that.
 He also mentioned the dangers that health workers face in delivering vaccines.
 He rightly paid tribute to the Pakistani health workers and police who were killed in terrible attacks in the last month.
-I think daily of the bravery of health workers who are going into eastern Democratic Republic of Congo to deliver for the first time in human history the experimental vaccine developed for Ebola.
+I think daily of the bravery of health workers who are going into eastern Democratic Republic of the Congo to deliver for the first time in human history the experimental vaccine developed for Ebola.
 He mentioned the tragic loss of Dr Mouzoko in a conflict zone, with the community resistance to the process of vaccination that has been with us for centuries.

 My right hon.
 Friend made a range of other important points.
 He talked powerfully about the impact that measles can have and of the three challenges concerning messaging via religious leaders, countering conspiracy theories and countering anti-vax messaging on social media.

 I pay tribute to the hon.
 Member for Central Ayrshire (Dr Whitford) for the expertise she brings to her chairmanship of the all-party parliamentary group on vaccinations, with her many years of experience as a doctor.
 I know that she continues to be active in this field.
 She gave a sweeping review of the contributions to the development of vaccines throughout history, and particularly in the UK.
 She rightly mentioned the promise of the malaria vaccine trials.
-Scientists continue to come up with new and better ways to deal with more and more frequent diseases, including the neglected tropical diseases that we continue to support through the Department for International Development.
+Scientists continue to come up with new and better ways to deal with more and more frequent diseases, including the neglected tropical diseases, and we continue to support that through the Department for International Development.

 The hon.
 Member for Enfield, Southgate (Bambos Charalambous) drew attention to the sheer millions of children who have been protected thanks to this vaccination programme.
 We can estimate how many millions of lives have been saved as a result.
 He rightly called for us to continue that work through the replenishment of Gavi.